fffaraz/awesome-cpp/README.md

 ## Miscellaneous
 *Useful libraries or tools that don't fit in the categories above or maybe just not categorised yet*

+* [Better String](http://bstring.sourceforge.net) - An alternative to the string library for C which is more functional and does not have buffer overflow overrun problems.
+Also includes a C++ wrapper.
+[BSD, GPLv2]
 * [C++ Format](https://github.com/cppformat/cppformat) - Small, safe and fast formatting library for C++.
 [BSD]
 * [casacore](https://code.google.com/p/casacore/) - A set of c++ core libraries derived from aips++.
 [LGPL]
+* [CppVerbalExpressions](https://github.com/VerbalExpressions/CppVerbalExpressions) - C++ regular expressions made easy.
+[MIT]
 * [cxx-prettyprint](https://github.com/louisdx/cxx-prettyprint) - A pretty printing library for C++ containers.
 [Boost]
 * [DynaPDF](http://www.dynaforms.com/) - An easy-to-use PDF generation library.
 [Commercial]
 * [gcc-poison](https://github.com/leafsr/gcc-poison) - A simple header file for developers to ban unsafe C/C++ functions from applications.